shakfu/py2max/docs/index.md

 # py2max Documentation

-**py2max** is a pure Python library for offline generation of Max/MSP patcher files (.maxpat, .maxhelp, .rbnopat).
-It provides a Python object model that mirrors Max's patch organization with round-trip conversion capabilities.
+**py2max** is a pure Python library for generating Max/MSP patcher files (.maxpat, .maxhelp, .rbnopat).
+It provides a Python object model that mirrors Max's patch organization with round-trip conversion capabilities -- and, through its [js2max](user_guide/js2max.md) bridge, can build a patch *inside a running Max patcher* rather than only writing a file for Max to open later.

 ## Features

 - **Scripted offline generation** of Max patcher files using Python objects
+- **Live patch building inside Max** ([js2max](user_guide/js2max.md)) -- a JavaScript bridge that runs in an open patcher through Max's `v8` object, builds a description into it, and serializes one back out; the runtime ships in the wheel
 - **Round-trip conversion** between JSON .maxpat files and corresponding Python objects
 - **Max for Live (.amxd)** binary read/write with presentation-mode helpers
 - **Encapsulation** -- wrap a selection of objects into a subpatcher with auto-generated inlets/outlets